chrisoc19/Ecommerce-Project/README.md

 - Tried to submit with invailed month and day and confim error message appears.
 - Enter correct details and confirm payment is successful.

+### Bugs I found
+I found a bug/issue with the checkout page, the visa test card number (4242 4242 4242 4242) would cause an error.

 ## Deployment